-For Artful Migration 2020, environmental video artist and filmmaker John Wallace will be creating work based on the behaviour of the ospreys at Kelton Mains, Threave Nature Reserve (which is part of NTS Threave Garden & Estate).
-Based in Annandale, in the east of the region, he not only plans to explore the lives of the rare birds of prey but also wants to look at the wider ecosystem that supports them, plus their impact on people.
+For Artful Migration 2020, environmental video artist and filmmaker John Wallace created work based on the behaviour of the ospreys at Kelton Mains, Threave Nature Reserve (which is part of NTS Threave Garden & Estate).
+Based in Annandale, in the east of the region, he explored the lives of the rare birds of prey but also looked at the wider ecosystem that supports them, plus their impact on people.

 The 2020 residency builds on a successful pilot which took place at WWT Caerlaverock in 2017-18, when Angela Alexander-Lloyd created work based around the annual migration of whooper swans from Iceland to the Solway Firth.